Skip to content

 Artwork Reusability

 The Artwork object (with configuration and equipment references) can be reused for multiple monitoring sessions.
-Once a monitoring is Completed, create a new monitoring session by using Setup again.
+Once a monitoring is completed, create a new monitoring session by using Setup again.

 Next Steps